-Her directorial debut for her short, dark comedy film on the subject of female rage, Raging Cult, has landed her six awards in film festivals, including Best First Time Director, Best Dark Comedy, Best Comedy and Best Female-Driven Film.
-Her most recent projects include executive producing a music video for electric pop artist CLARA-NOVA and directing a series of short plays in Paris; and she is in production for her first feature film, A Baltimore Dream about hopes, dreams and what happens to them; and in development for a gritty, female-driven dark comedy TV Series based in Paris, Ready to Connect.
+Her directorial debut for her short, dark comedy film on the subject of female rage, Raging Cult, has landed her nine awards in film festivals, including Best First Time Director, Best Dark Comedy, Best Comedy and Best Female-Driven Film.

-Always a storyteller at heart, she made the leap in 2019 to founding her company, Lady Who Productions, Inc which focuses on diverse female voices and stories that aim to change the world.
-It is an internationally based production company in Paris, France and Baltimore, Maryland USA.
+Always a storyteller at heart, she made the leap in 2019 to founding her company, Lady Who Productions, Inc, which focuses on diverse voices and stories that aim to uplift and inspire the world through ambitious, empathetic characters based in Paris, France and Baltimore, Maryland USA.

 Watch her TEDx Talk.
 Is the Hero's Journey Freeing Us or Keeping Us Captive – "I created a new kind of human called The Hailene who are too complex, too mixed, too daunting – were killed off for hundreds of years until Iylah came around and learned how to integrate all parts of herself, to lead the world to a new vision of itself.
 We can be angry at the world, but we can´t let that stop us from seeing the gifts it gives us.
 Stories help us not just see our past but also help us to prophesize and imagine our futures.
 To create a new world we don´t yet need to change the transformational structures of our ancestors.
 We need different people with different beliefs, different stories, different mentors, different allies, different struggles to come forward, to become their type of hero."